vsamidurai/vsamidurai/README.md

 # Hello!
 Nice to meet you 👋

-I'm Vilva, a software engineer with an interest in distributed systems, tools, reliability and security.
+I'm Vilva, a software engineer with an interest in distributed systems, tools, reliability, and security.

 ### 🗺 Location: